John Patrick McKenzie

 John Patrick McKenzie (born 1962, Quezon City, Philippines) is an autistic San Francisco-based artist, known for creating works of visual poetry.
 His works have been exhibited internationally, including in New York, Europe, Australia, and Japan.

 About

-McKenzie’s process is based on a complex and mysterious repetitive sequencing.
-He methodically adds layers of nuance to each chosen subject, which is most often people and objects from pop culture, current events, and the artist’s immediate surroundings.
-Swirling, multi-angled, and disorienting, the placement of McKenzie’s language comments on the contradictory, sometimes overwhelming, nature of media attention and celebrity.
+McKenzie's process is based on a complex and mysterious repetitive sequencing.
+He methodically adds layers of nuance to each chosen subject, which is most often people and objects from pop culture, current events, and the artist's immediate surroundings.
+Swirling, multi-angled, and disorienting, the placement of McKenzie's language comments on the contradictory, sometimes overwhelming, nature of media attention and celebrity.

-McKenzie is tirelessly engaged with sorting through the cyclical likes and dislikes of Hollywood, fashion, marketing, and the geo-political.
-And, like his artwork, the true nature of our information saturated world can be difficult to decode; but, ultimately, what McKenzie’s work reveals is that we are all people, we are all aging, we all like some things and dislike others, and we all need to communicate.
+McKenzie's work explores recurring themes in Hollywood, fashion, marketing, and geopolitics.
+According to the artist, it examines the challenges of interpreting an information-saturated world while emphasizing that people ultimately communicate their individual preferences.

 Since 1989, he has been working at Creativity Explored in San Francisco.

 Works

 McKenzie's works typically are made up of variations on a theme sentence scrawled in black ink on white paper, though he sometimes uses color or writes on other materials.
 He writes in a stereotyped font in which all letters are filled in.
 Pop cultural or political icons figure prominently his works, which always feature a repeating prompt, for example: